 - What Is a Medical Pre-Screen?

 - Using Tobacco & Alcohol With High Blood Pressure

 - In Conclusion

-Here are some of the best life insurance companies for high blood pressure, among other medical conditions.
+Here are some of the best life insurance companies for hypertension, among other medical conditions.
 Remember that every applicant is different, and the best company for one person may not be the best for another.

-We pre-screen our clients to correctly choose the most applicable company that will offer them the lowest rates.
-Life insurance is not a one size fits all products.
+We pre-screen our applicants to correctly choose the most applicable company that will offer them the lowest rates.
+Life insurance is not a one size fits all, form of insurance.